 - We transport your luggage, you just carry a light day pack.

-- 11 or 9 nights nights Bed and Breakfast in ‘2 or 3-star standard’ hotels and auberges and all hotel taxes
+- 11 or 9 nights accommodation, respectively, in ‘2 or 3-star standard’ hotels and auberges

-- 11 or 9 evening meals, plus three or one picnic lunch/es, respectively.
+- 11 or 9 evening meals plus four or two picnic lunch/es, respectively.

 - Luggage transfers¹ from inn to inn.

-- Taxi transfer from either Aumont-Aubrac to Aubrac (11-night trip) or from Banassac SNCF station to La Canourge (9-night trip).
-Plus morning transfer from La Canourge and return transfers Navacelles-Les Natges.
+- Taxi transfer from either Aumont-Aubrac to Aubrac (11-night trip) or from Banassac SNCF station to La Canourge (9-night trip); plus morning transfer from La Canourge and return transfers Navacelles-Les Natges if required.

-- Emergency telephone help-line service with native-English speaking backup.
+- 7/7 telephone help-line service with native-English speakers from 8am to 8pm.

 Remaining meals and all drinks and extras;